jacobobryant/biff/libs/authenticate/docs/routes.md

   `:params`, `:body`, `:body-params`, `:json-params`, `:form-params`, and `:query-params`, in that order.
 Parameter keys may be keywords or strings.

-- Check the [schema](schema.md) for details about configuration keys.
-  Configuration keys must be set on the Ring request map.
+- See the [configuration reference](configuration.md) for details about configuration keys.
+Configuration keys can be passed to `routes` / `module` or included on the Ring request map.

 ## Send signin code